random-archer/mkinitcpio-systemd-tool/README.md

 ### Package Build Questions and Answers

-how can I install a development version of this?
+how can I install latest release or development version of this?
-* create a marker file `.PKGDEV` to build from latest master, for example
+* create a marker file `.PKGDEV` to build from latest master branch,
+* create a marker file `.PKGREL` to build from latest release tag,
+* for example
 ```
 mkdir -p /tmp/aur
 cd /tmp/aur